Conservation work in progress on the exterior of Pontefract Castle in 2016.

 How we spend public money

 Procurement is the process of finding and buying works, equipment, goods and services.
-As a publicly funded organisation, Historic England must ensure that all the procurement we finance, whether directly or indirectly, is spent appropriately and in line, in varying degrees with the Public Contract Regulations (PCR 2015).
-This is to ensure that we achieve value for public money in a transparent, open and fair manner.
+As a publicly funded organisation, Historic England must ensure that all the procurement we finance, whether directly or indirectly, is spent appropriately and in line (in varying degrees) with the Public Contract Regulations (PCR 2015).
+This is to ensure that we achieve value for public money in a fair and transparent manner.

-There are three ways in which we spend public money:
+There are 3 ways in which we spend public money:

 Although not being spent directly by Historic England, grant recipients are expected to follow the Public Contract Regulations and must demonstrate that value for money will be achieved.
-Information about grants can be found on our grant schemes page.
+Information about grants can be found on our page about our grant schemes

 Transparent process